Modular many-valued semantics for combined logics

 \end{theorem} \proof{Clearly, using Theorem~\ref{multiplefibring} along with Proposition~\ref{fibringcalculi}, we have $\tuple{\Sigma,\der_{\Mt_1\ast\Mt_2}}=\tuple{\Sigma_1,\der_{\Mt_1}}\bullet\tuple{\Sigma_2,\der_{\Mt_2}}=\tuple{\Sigma_1,\der_{R_1}}\bullet\tuple{\Sigma_2,\der_{R_2}}=\tuple{\Sigma,\der_{R_1\cup R_2}}$, that is, $R_1\cup R_2$ is an axiomatization of the multiple-conclusion logic characterized by the strict product $\Mt_1\ast\Mt_2$.
 Using the monadicity proviso, Lemma~\ref{splitlemma} ensures that $\BVal(\Mt)=\BVal(\Mt_1\ast\Mt_2)$ and therefore $\der_{\Mt_1\ast\Mt_2}{=}\der_\Mt$, which concludes the proof. }\\

 The previous result allows us to obtain a multiple-conclusion calculus for the logic characterized by a given PNmatrix by simply putting together calculi for simpler logics, under the appropriate provisos.
-For instance, taking advantage of techniques such as~\cite{SYNTH}, one can even obtain incrementally analytic axiomatizations for the logic of a given monadic PNmatrix.
+For instance, taking advantage of techniques such as those developed in~\cite{SYNTH}, one can even obtain incrementally analytic axiomatizations for the logic of a given monadic PNmatrix.

 It is worth noting that the result of Theorem~\ref{splitmult} has some simple immediate consequences.
-Namely, it trivially applies to any PNmatrix having no more than one designated value and one undesignated value, namely in Boolean like PNmatrices like those in Examples~\ref{classical1} and~\ref{platypuses}, by simply using the separator $p$ (this actually shows that one can provide axiomatizations for each connective separately, not just for fragments of classical logic, but also covering less common two-valued non-deterministic connectives).
+Indeed, it directly applies to any PNmatrix having no more than one designated value and one undesignated value, such as the Boolean-like PNmatrices in Examples~\ref{classical1} and~\ref{platypuses}, by simply using the separator $p$ (this actually shows that one can provide axiomatizations for each connective separately, not just for fragments of classical logic, but also covering less common two-valued non-deterministic connectives).
 Let us look at another interesting example.